raspberrypi/style-guide/style-guide.md

 *   web server
 *   website
 *   widescreen
-*   WiFi - if referring to a Raspberry Pi product, do *not* use this; refer to the built-in WiFi as 'wireless LAN' or similar.
-If you are not sure whether the connected item is licensed to use 'WiFi', use 'wireless LAN'.
+*   WiFi or Wi-Fi - if referring to a Raspberry Pi product, do *not* use this; refer to the built-in WiFi as 'wireless LAN' or similar.
+If you are not sure whether the connected item is licensed to use 'Wi-Fi', use 'wireless LAN'.
+Note that "wireless" is sometimes an acceptable substitution, but "wireless LAN" makes clear that we are not referring to Bluetooth connectivity.
 *   Wii – Nintendo trademark.
 Do not add an s to make plural.
 *   Wiimote - controller for the Wii.
 Colloquial.
 (The official term is Wii Remote.)
 *   wiki – plural *wikis*